angelacelestepreece-eng/startup/notes.md

 ## AWS

-My IP address is: 54.81.96.130
+My IP address is: 54.84.21.223
-Launching my AMI I initially put it on a private subnet.
-Even though it had a public IP address and the security group was right, I wasn't able to connect to it.
+I followed all the instructions and it made sense!
+At first to see if it was working I put in https://54.84.21.223 and that did not work.
+But I saw the common problems and the bottom and I realized that I needed to put http not https.
+Now everything is working.

 ## Caddy